dragoncoder047/super85/README.md

         Wire.endTransmission(false);
         Wire.requestFrom(XXX, NNN);
         ```
-* The built-in I2C slave functionality is only present in Spence Konde's [ATTinyCore], please use that.
+* The built-in I2C slave functionality is only present in Spence Konde's [ATTinyCore], please use that when compiling these sketches.

 [ATtinyCore]: https://github.com/SpenceKonde/ATTinyCore
 [prog]: https://www.sparkfun.com/products/11801